Maths

 Why do we teach this?
 Why do we teach it in the way we do?

 At Woodlands, building upon our core tenets of respect, resilience, empathy, self-awareness, passion for learning (botherdness), excellence, communication and teamwork, we strive to foster positive and resilient attitudes and promote the fact that everyone can do maths.
 We believe all children can achieve in mathematics, and teach for secure and deep understanding of mathematical concepts through small, meaningful steps.
-At our school, pupils will spend time mastering content and applying new knowledge in different contexts through the mastery approach we are developing.
+At our school, pupils will spend time mastering content and applying new knowledge in different contexts through the mastery approach that we are developing.

 We hope to inspire children in their learning, and help them to learn and remember more so that they are confident with the skills and knowledge needed to continue their maths journey as they progress through Woodlands Primary and beyond.